openharmony/security/README_en.md

 English | [简体中文](./README.md)

-This document describes the process and operations for responding to and handling security issues.
+This document describes the OpenHarmony Security Issue Response Team and how security issues are handled.

 ## Responsibilities